BrendyRyan/office-js-api/README.md

 The tutorial was excellent.

-Got the custom functions working on _Completed Dec 30, 2021_.
+Got the custom functions working on _Dec 30, 2021_.
 Next step is try the React layout.

 This article is very helpful from [Stackoverflow](https://stackoverflow.com/questions/58218613/which-preferred-ide-for-office-js-excel-addins).
 Specifically on an overview of how it works.